The newest newborns. The tiniest patients. The biggest victories.

-Valley Children's babies rank among the highest in terms of severity of illness among NICUs nationally in a comparative database, yet we achieve more remarkable results in terms of survival and morbidity compared to our peers.
+Valley Children's babies rank among the highest in terms of severity of illness among NICUs nationally in a comparative database, yet we achieve more remarkable results in terms of survival and without severe complications compared to our peers.

-*Comparative 2014 data from the Vermont Oxford Network (VON) for Level III C NICUs, the Network’s highest level NICU.
+*Comparative 2015 data from the Vermont Oxford Network (VON) for Level III C NICUs, the Network’s highest level NICU.
 (Level III C NICU is equivalent to the Level IV recognized as the highest level NICU by the American Academy of Pediatrics.)
-VON is a non-profit collaboration of healthcare professionals dedicated to improving medical care for newborn infants and their families.
-Composed of more than 900 neonatal intensive care units worldwide, the Network maintains a database including information about the care and outcomes of high-risk newborn infants.

 Team of Experts for Comprehensive Pediatric Care